craigfay/changelog/README.md

 ### September 30, 2019
  * Ion is a serialization language created by Amazon.
 It can have both a binary, and human readable representation.
+* Flatbuffers is a serialization library developed by Google that allows you to access data without unpacking it.
+This makes it highly memory efficient.

 ### September 20, 2019
  * In Node, the entire allocated memory is known as the "resident set".